jimr/deba-bocho/README.rst

   - perspective

 - ensure sliced PNGs are large enough when custom width / height are specified
-- fix y spacing calculation to account for any applied transformations
+- fix x and y spacing calculation to account for any applied transformations
+- if an angle is specified, apply the offsets after rotation, not before
+- allow transforms to be configurable (probably with presets defined in an ``.ini`` file)
 - docs